SynteLang/SynteLang/README.md

 Once you have added one listing in this way, you can add more.
 Each listing has a number indicated at the beginning of the first line.
 This is used to reference the listing for operators like `del` which silences a listing and removes all its code.
 Typing `: erase` removes all operations input to a listing so far and starts again from the top.

 You don't need to understand all of this right away.
 Everyone learns at different rates, and has a different learning style.
 Some need to experiment, some need a lot of detail, some by example etc.  In future you may be able to find a workshop to attend if that is helpful too.
-If you want you can skip to the examples section below to try out some listings directly.
+If you want you can skip to the [Examples](#eg) section below to try out some listings directly.

 **Great, but what do I actually type in?**